 We assess the empirical relevance of these two alternative sources of variation by examining whether the gap in hours worked between family and professional CEOs can be accounted for by observable industry, firm and CEO characteristics which are likely to affect the marginal product of CEO effort.
 The data suggest that these factors do not fully account for differences in hours worked between family and professional CEOs.
 Once we include the full set of firm, CEO, and industry controls, family CEOs still work 9% fewer hours than their professional counterparts.
+Importantly, we observe that professional CEOs who run family firms work as much as their counterparts in general managers.
+The largest time use study of managerial personnel we are aware of is Luthans (1988), which covers 44 mostly middle managers.
+Some surveys ask large numbers of CEOs general questions about their aggregate time use (e.g. McKinsey (2013), but they are not based on an analysis of their agendas for a specific time period.
+Karolyi and Liao (2015) collect data on the time spent by CEOs and CFOs in investor relations activities at 800 firms in 59 countries.

-Importantly, we observe that professional CEOs who run family firms work as much as their counterparts in non-family firms, suggesting that the difference in hours worked is not due to family ownership per se.
+non-family firms, suggesting that the difference in hours worked is not due to family ownership per se.

 We then turn to analyze whether the difference in behavior observed in the data are consistent with heterogeneous preferences for leisure across CEOs.
 We do so by exploiting a key insight provided by the model: if family CEOs choose to work fewer hours because they put a higher weight on leisure relative to firm performance, then factors affecting the opportunity cost of leisure (or, symmetrically, the marginal cost of effort) across all CEOs should have a greater impact on family CEOs.
 To implement the empirical strategy suggested by the model, we study whether the difference in hours worked by family and professional CEOs varies with factors affecting the opportunity cost of leisure across firms, and across days of work.
 We use two alternative measures to proxy for differences in the opportunity cost of leisure across firms: firm size and the competitiveness of the industry in which the firm operates.
-The opportunity cost of leisure is likely to be higher in larger firms, as CEOs' effort affects a larger volume of activity.3 The opportunity cost of leisure is also likely to be higher in more competitive industries conditional on firm size, since competition lowers the probability of survival and increases the importance of managerial effort to keep the firm in business.
+The opportunity cost of leisure is likely to be higher in larger firms, as CEOs' effort affects a larger volume of activity.
+The opportunity cost of leisure is also likely to be higher in more competitive industries conditional on firm size, since competition lowers the probability of survival and increases the importance of managerial effort to keep the firm in business.
 We show that the difference in hours worked between family and professional CEOs is significantly smaller in larger firms and in firms active in more competitive industries.
 Furthermore, for two countries in our sample, India and Brazil, we are also able to measure variation in the opportunity cost of labor across days, using daily variation in rainfall and the broadcasting of popular sport events (Premier League cricket matches in India and State Football League matches in Brazil).
 In this sub-sample, the difference between family and professional CEOs is significantly larger on days when torrential rains or popular sport matches increase the marginal cost of effort.